 - a.
-For most of the specified Services Primary and Secondary Contracts Absolute Availability is required.
-This level of availability effectively means that Aircraft are committed to the provision of the Service during each Service Period, including any extensions to a Service Period, by requiring that the aircraft be airborne within 15 minutes of dispatch during Daylight for the whole Service Period.
+For most of the specified Services Absolute Availability is required.
+This level of availability effectively means that Aircraft are committed to the provision of the Service during each Service Period, including any extensions to a Service Period, by requiring that the aircraft be airborne as soon as practicable, but in any case, within 15 minutes of dispatch during Daylight for the whole Service Period.
 This level of Availability may be likened to contracts known as "Exclusive Use" in some other countries.
-(Note that for specific Specialist Intelligence Gathering Aircraft, availability requirements may extend beyond Daylight). - Please note that NAFC Contract arrangements do not provide for periodic or rostered days off the Contractor must have sufficient crew available to maintain readiness and to operate the aircraft 7 days per week during the Service Period.
+(Note that for some specified Services, availability requirements may extend beyond Daylight). - Please note that NAFC Contract arrangements do not provide for periodic or rostered days off the Contractor must have sufficient crew available to maintain readiness and to operate the aircraft 7 days per week during the Service Period.
 On most days, however, the availability requirement is relaxed to allow for an 8 to 9 hour duty day.
 The Contract requirements also effectively mean that the Contractor must have the capacity to conduct aircraft maintenance "out-of hours". - c.
 For some Services, Partial Availability is required.
 This level of availability only requires the provision of the Service on particular days or at particular times during the Service Period that are notified in advance to a Contractor normally these are days of relatively high fire risk.
 A requirement to provide the Service on a particular day may involve standing-by for dispatch at 15 minutes notice, or may involve actual operations, and is normally known as "Commitment". - d.
 Partial Availability may allow a Contractor more flexibility with crewing or to undertake other work with the Aircraft or crew on days of relatively low fire risk.
-A typical Partial Availability Contract would see the Contractor being notified four to six hours in advance of a requirement for Commitment status i.e. of a requirement to standby or to work. - e.
-Some Secondary Contracts are also offered on a Partial Availability basis i.e. if a Service Period is activated, then the Aircraft (and crew) will only be required to be dedicated to the provision of the Service on particular days during that Service Period.
+A typical Partial Availability Contract would see the Contractor being notified two to six hours in advance of a requirement for Commitment status i.e. of a requirement to standby or to work.